-The revised oil and gas regulations can be found in the regulations tab below or at Article 11.0 of the Larimer County Land Use Code.
+The Larimer County oil and gas regulations can be found in the regulations tab below or at Article 11.0 of the Larimer County Land Use Code.
 Article 11.0 contains the current regulatory framework overseeing the development of oil and gas facilities in the County, and specifically directs the regulations to:

 - Protect the public health, safety, welfare, and environment and wildlife resources,